FKM O-Rings (Viton / FPM Fluoroelastomer)

 Superior High-Temperature Performance

-Continuous service to +200C with short-term excursions to +230C.
-FKM retains sealing force and elasticity at temperatures that cause NBR and EPDM to harden and crack.
+Continuous service to +200°C with short-term excursions to +230°C. FKM retains sealing force and elasticity at temperatures that cause NBR and EPDM to harden, crack, and fail.
+Compression set ≤ 20% at 200°C ensures long-term clamping force.

 Broad Chemical Resistance

-Resistant to petroleum oils, aromatic and aliphatic fuels, hydraulic fluids, many acids, chlorinated solvents and most industrial chemicals.
+65–70% fluorine content provides exceptional resistance to petroleum oils, aromatic and aliphatic fuels, hydraulic fluids, chlorinated solvents, and most industrial chemicals where NBR fails within hours.

 Low Gas Permeability

-FKM has exceptionally low gas and vapor permeability, making it suitable for containment sealing in chemical and gas systems where diffusion through the seal material is a concern.
+FKM has exceptionally low gas and vapor permeability — 10–100× lower than NBR — making it the material of choice for containment sealing in chemical and gas systems where diffusion through the seal material is a concern.

 Long Service Life